Rustic Spring Decorating Ideas

-In this article, I thought I’d cover the 2017 design trend of using nature as an inspiration in design, which goes hand in hand with introducing a new color palette with fresh flowers, plants and organic accessories.
+In this post, I thought I’d cover the current design trend of using nature as an inspiration in design, which goes hand in hand with introducing a new color palette with fresh flowers, plants, and organic accessories.

 Rustic Spring Decorating Trend 1: Terrariums

 It’s possible to cultivate something green and beautiful simply by placing plants that share similar light and watering needs in a glass terrarium that is wide enough to put your hand in.
 Terrariums are taking center stage now with many styles and variations that allow for personal creativity.
 They are also an easy way to bring the outside indoors, any time of the year.

 Refinery 29 and Sprout Home collaborated to create a fabulous article on how to create a stunning terrarium with step-by-step images on the process.
 Whether you choose woodsy and tropical plants or a desert cactus, maintenance is a must.
 “Both require different care, lighting, and water,” says Sprout Home expert Sarah Trover.

 Lava Rock: Acts as drainage system and gives the water that you give your plants a place to go, so your roots can still have access to it without sitting around them, causing rot.

 Charcoal: Acts as a water filter to keep your roots clean and your plants happy.

 Potting Soil: Tropical plants require a typical potting soil, while a succulent or cactus terrarium needs something special.

 Steps to Create a Unique Terrarium

 Step 1: Start by adding a layer of Lava rock at the bottom of your container.